 › Introducing incentives to use low-emission vehicles

-A 60 per cent reduction in emissions from work machines used in the harbour area.
+A 60 per cent reduction in emissions from work machines used in the harbour area by 2035.

 › Enabling the electrification of work machine infrastructure

 The Port of Helsinki should be carbon neutral in terms of its own emissions by 2030.